Tax guide

 Investment and trading classification review

-Capital gains and trading income are easy to mix up when the taxpayer has salary plus market activity.
-Delivery-based equity and mutual-fund sales may sit in the capital-gains schedule, while F&O and certain trading activity often need business-income review.
-The correct treatment depends on facts, records, frequency, intention, classification, and tax rules, so the broker report should not be treated as the only answer.
+Capital gains and trading income are easy to conflate, particularly when the taxpayer has salary income alongside market activity.
+Delivery-based equity and mutual-fund sales typically sit in the capital-gains schedule, whereas F&O and certain high-frequency trading activity often need business-income treatment.
+The right answer depends on the facts — transaction type, frequency, intention, classification history — not just the broker's P&L report.

-The review starts with transaction type.
-Equity delivery, equity mutual funds, debt funds, ETFs, intraday trades, F&O, ESOPs, ₹Us, foreign shares, and crypto/VDA items can have different reporting and tax treatment.
-The second step is loss treatment.
-Carry-forward, set-off, and due-date discipline matter especially where the taxpayer wants to preserve losses.
-The third step is form choice: ITR-2 may fit many non-business investment cases, while ITR-3 may be needed where business or profession income exists.
+The review has three layers.
+Start with transaction type: equity delivery, equity mutual funds, debt funds, ETFs, intraday trades, F&O, ESOPs, ₹Us, foreign shares, and crypto/VDA items can carry different reporting obligations and tax treatment.
+Then look at loss treatment: carry-forward, set-off rules, and due-date discipline matter most when the taxpayer wants to preserve losses across years.
+Finally, settle the form question — ITR-2 may cover many non-business investment cases, but ITR-3 is required wherever business or profession income is present.

 Asset or activityReview focus